Fact or Fiction: Debunking Myths about Estates

 Being an executor or administrator is a significant responsibility that involves managing numerous duties.
 This can be overwhelming, especially while grieving.

-Hiring a lawyer experienced in estate matters can be incredibly valuable.
-They can guide you through the probate/adminsitration process, handle necessary applications and paperwork on your behalf, and provide expertise and support.
-Additionally, lawyers can also assist with distributions (and the associated paperwork), but this would often be at an additional cost.
+However, you are not alone in this role.
+Hiring a lawyer experienced in estate matters can be invaluable.
+They can guide you through the probate or administration process, handle necessary applications and paperwork, and provide legal expertise and support.

 An accountant with expertise in estate administration can also be a valuable resource.
 They can offer advice on tax implications, asset valuation, and financial management during the process.
 They may also assist with estate accounting, ensuring that all financial aspects of the estate are handled properly.